MILCANN : A neural network assessed tSZ map for galaxy cluster detection: Abstract

-We present the first combination of thermal Sunyaev-Zel'dovich (tSZ) map with a multi-frequency quality assessment of the sky pixels based on Artificial Neural Networks (ANN) aiming at detecting tSZ sources from sub-millimeter observations of the sky by Planck.
-We construct an adapted full-sky ANN assessment on the fullsky and we present the construction of the resulting filtered and cleaned tSZ map, MILCANN.
-We show that this combination allows to significantly reduce the noise fluctuations and foreground residuals compared to standard tSZ maps.
-From the MILCANN map, we constructed the HAD tSZ source catalog that consists of 3969 sources with a purity of 90\%.
-Finally, We compare this catalog with ancillary catalogs and show that the galaxy-cluster candidates in the HAD catalog are essentially low-mass (down to $M_{500} = 10^{14}$ M$_\odot$) high-redshift (up to $z \leq 1$) galaxy cluster candidates. }
+{ We present the first combination of thermal Sunyaev-Zel'dovich (tSZ) map with a multi-frequency quality assessment of the sky pixels based on Artificial Neural Networks (ANN) aiming at detecting tSZ sources from sub-millimeter observations of the sky by $Planck$.
+We present the construction of the resulting filtered and cleaned tSZ map, MILCANN.
+We show that this combination allows to significantly reduce the noise fluctuations and foreground residuals compared to standard reconstructions of tSZ maps.
+From the MILCANN map, we constructed a tSZ source catalogue of about 4000 sources with a purity of 90\%.
+Finally, We compare this catalogue with ancillary catalogues and show that the galaxy-cluster candidates in our catalogue are essentially low-mass (down to $M_{500} = 10^{14}$ M$_\odot$) high-redshift (up to $z \leq 1$) galaxy cluster candidates. }

 \keywords{Cosmology: Observations -- Cosmic background radiation -- Sunyaev-Zel'dovich effect}